-With a wealth of specialised skin cancer experience and training, our skin cancer clinic specialist Dr Paddy McLisky undertakes all aspects of patient care including skin cancer screening and diagnosis, and dermatological surgery including head, face and lower limb regions, using a variety of flaps and skin grafts.
+With a wealth of specialised skin cancer experience and training, our skin cancer clinic specialists Dr Paddy McLisky and Dr Alex John undertake all aspects of patient care including skin cancer screening and diagnosis, and dermatological surgery including head, face and lower limb regions, using a variety of flaps and skin grafts.

 Signs and Symptoms of Skin Cancer